-District number of 2007-2008 students in Grades 7-12 reported with any non-graduate, non-dropout Leaver Code
+District number of 2008-2009 students in Grades 7-12 reported with any non-graduate, non-dropout Leaver Code

 MINIMUM SIZE REQUIREMENTS AND LEAVER CODES NOTES Minimum Size Requirements: At least 10 leavers.
-The percent leaver code usage is calculated across the following Leaver Codes: 16, 24, 60, 81, and 82. • A district with zero dropouts may be identified under this indicator if its percentage of leavers with certain leaver codes is among the highest for all districts.
-This high use of leaver intent codes may be the result of accurate reporting of leaver data by the district.
-Validation of accurate reporting of data is a critical part of the process that is necessary to validate and safeguard the integrity of the overall PBM system.
+The percent leaver code usage is calculated collectively across the following Leaver Codes: 16, 24, 60, 81, and 82. • A district with zero dropouts and a potentially anomalous use of other exit leaver codes may be identified under this indicator.
+This use of other exit leaver codes may be the result of accurate reporting of leaver data by the district.
+Validation of accurate data is a critical safeguard that helps ensure the integrity of the overall PBM system.

-Leaver Records Data Validation Indicator #4: High Use of One or More Leaver Codes
+Leaver Records Data Validation Indicator #4: Use of One or More Leaver Codes

-This indicator identifies districts with an unusually high use of one or more leaver codes.
+This indicator identifies districts with a potentially anomalous use of one or more leaver codes.

-District number of 2007-2008 students in Grades 7-12 reported with a Leaver Code from the list below
+District number of 2008-2009 students in Grades 7-12 reported with a Leaver Code from the list below